“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 If the lessons that are heavily discounted regularly are not enough for you, you can still take advantage of free ones on Udemy.

 If you are not ready to make a financial investment, you can find one from the 600+ free lectures on the platform to suit your needs.
-These courses are typically introductory, ranging from fitness to business and WordPress.
+These courses are typically introductory, ranging from fitness and personal development to business and WordPress.

 The free options are limited on Udemy, and you cannot enjoy more detailed courses on your preferred track without paying on this site.